 A marriage is more likely to dissolve if one spouse, not both, are heavy drinkers.
 This seems to follow the old adage “misery loves company.”
 Dr. Leonard says, “Heavy drinking spouses may be more tolerant of negative experiences related to alcohol due to their own drinking habits.”

 Couples in which both spouses drink heavily are more likely to consider drinking a “recreational activity” (see “misery loves company”above) or excuse their alcoholism for “social drinking“.

 There is a higher rate of divorce in marriages with a heavily drinking wife than a heavily drinking husband.

 Heavy drinking, hidden during the marriage, “comes out of the closet” during a divorce – often in court to protect minor children.

 Guilt is a factor for spouses of alcoholics.
 The non-drinking spouse during divorce experiences internal debate rages: Should I stay with him/her or should I leave?
 Did I enable the over-drinking?

 Oh Brad, I DO Empathize…

-I am always grateful when someone in the public eye comes clean about their addiction.
-It helps to mitigate the stigma that still clings to those of us with substance abuse disorders.
+I am always grateful when someone in the public eye comes clean about their substance use disorder.
+It helps to mitigate the stigma that still clings to folks who experience addiction.
 And to those of us with divorces under our belts because of them.
 I can certainly relate to drinking ruining the relationships in my life.
 And recovery repairing the relationships that mattered.

-When an A-List celebrity has the guts to talk about his alcoholism and how much better he feels now that he’s sober, it hits home for many of us.
-And it makes our recovery from alcohol and drug addiction seem just a little bit more glamorous than it did before he spoke up…
+When an A-List celebrity has the guts to talk about his alcohol misuse and how much better he feels now that he’s sober, it hits home for many of us.
+And it makes our recovery from alcohol and drug addiction seem just a little bit more glamorous than it did before he spoke up.